Christopher-Tan/SCPIProject/docs/source/html/_sources/GUI.rst.txt

 GUI.py
 ======

 This module provides a web interface for the application using Streamlit.
 It allows users to interact with SCPI devices through a graphical interface, making it easier to send commands and view responses.
+It uses the `CouplingMeasurer.py` module to communicate with the instrument.

 .. automodule:: GUI
    :members: